Confidentiality & Conflict of Interest Policy

 Ensuring the Effectiveness of the Policy

 All Members of Chambers and staff (including existing and new workers) will receive a copy of the confidentiality policy and comply with it.
-The policy will be reviewed on an annual basis and amendments will be proposed and agreed by the directors.
+We welcome any comments on improving this policy document.

 Breaches of this policy will be dealt with under statutory mechanisms as required.